ksp37/countdown-numbers/README.md

 ```shell
 python countdown_numbers.py --numbers 1 2 3 4 5 100 --target 123
 ```
-and you will recieve an output on the terminal like...
+and you will recieve an output on the terminal like..

 ```
 Finding solution for 123...